akarazhev/tech-workbook/design-patterns/design-patterns.md

 In plain words:

-> With the observer pattern, it's possible for an object to change its behavior at runtime without resorting to conditional statements and thus improve maintainability.
+> With the state pattern, it's possible for an object to change its behavior at runtime without resorting to conditional statements and thus improve maintainability.

 ### Strategy